Jordan's king denies impropriety in luxury home purchases

 Associated Press

-The revelations were first published Sunday by the International Consortium of Investigative Journalists, which reported that hundreds of world leaders, powerful politicians, billionaires, celebrities, religious leaders and drug dealers have been hiding their investments in mansions, exclusive beachfront property, yachts and other assets for the past quarter-century.

-The report is based on a review of nearly 12 million files obtained from 14 firms located around the world, the consortium said.
-The report is being dubbed the “Pandora Papers” because the findings shed light on the previously hidden dealings of the elite and the corrupt, and how they have used offshore accounts to shield assets collectively worth trillions of dollars.
+The report from the consortium is based on a review of nearly 12 million files obtained from 14 firms located around the world, the consortium said.
+It is being dubbed the “Pandora Papers” because the findings shed light on the previously hidden dealings of the elite and the corrupt, and how they have used offshore accounts to shield assets collectively worth trillions of dollars.

 Abdullah denied there was anything untoward in the purchases, saying security required him to keep the transactions quiet.
-He said the properties were often used for official functions and said no public funds were used to buy them.
+He said the properties were often used for official functions.

-“These properties are not publicized out of security and privacy concerns, and not out of secrecy or an attempt to hide them, as these reports have claimed,” the Royal Court statement said.
+“These properties are not publicized out of security and privacy concerns, and not out of secrecy or an attempt to hide them, as these reports have claimed,” the palace said.
 “Measures to maintain privacy are crucial for a head of state of His Majesty’s position.”

 The statement described the consortium’s report on his real estate portfolio as a “flagrant security breach and a threat to His Majesty’s and his family’s safety.”

-Jordan is a key Western ally, seen as a voice of moderation and stability in a volatile region.
+Jordan is a key Western ally in the Middle East, where it is seen as a voice of moderation and stability.
 But its economy has struggled during Abdullah’s two-decade reign, hit recently by an influx of hundreds of thousands of refugees from neighboring Syria as well as the coronavirus crisis.
 Jordan has received billions of dollars in aid from the international community over the years to help stabilize its foundering economy.

+The report came as Abdullah was hosting the president of the World Bank, who was on an official visit to discuss the kingdom’s economy.
+Earlier this year, the World Bank announced a $1.1 billion package of loans and grants to assist Jordan in its response to the pandemic, which has sent unemployment spiking to roughly 25%, according to official figures.

-The latest details are an embarrassing blow to Abdullah, whose government was engulfed in scandal this year when his half brother, former Crown Prince Hamzah, accused the “ruling system” of corruption and incompetence.
-The king claimed he was the victim of a “malicious plot,” placed his half brother under house arrest and put two former close aides on trial.
+Abdullah’s government was rocked by a scandal earlier this year when his half-brother, former Crown Prince Hamzah, accused the “ruling system” of corruption and incompetence.
+The king claimed he was the victim of a “malicious plot,” placed Hamzah under house arrest and put two former close aides on trial.

 Hamzah has been seen in public just once since the scandal erupted in April, and he remains out of touch under the king’s “protection.”